tcrundall/chronostar-tng/_sources/index.rst.txt

 .. code::

-   >> fit-component path/to/data.npy
+   $ fit-component path/to/data.npy

 One can optionally include membership probabilities.
-The membership probabilities are expected as a numpy array of shape `(n_samples)` and stored in a `.npy` file.
+The membership probabilities are expected as a numpy array of shape :code:`(n_samples)` and stored in a :code:`.npy` file.

 .. code::

-   >> fit-component path/to/data.npy path/to/memberships.npy
+   $ fit-component path/to/data.npy path/to/memberships.npy

 The behaviour can be configured by providing a config file:

 .. code::

-   >> fit-component -c path/to/config.yml path/to/data.npy
+   $ fit-component -c path/to/config.yml path/to/data.npy

 An empty config file is valid.
-An example `config.yml` file is:
+An example :code:`config.yml` file is:

 .. code::